GeoffreyKimani/dice_rolling/README.md

 The program uses math.random java method to generate random numbers between 0 and 1 The randomness of the system is dependent on the numbers produced by this java method.
 We divide the numbers into a 1/6 th probability, where each one of the  six sides is a face of the dice.

+Switch to the Dev branch to see the code and download the java package files.